-- Redeployment within the school so that the individual does not have direct contact with the child or children concerned - Providing an assistant to be present when the individual has contact with children - Redeploying the individual to alternative work in the school so that they do not have unsupervised access to children - Moving the child or children to classes where they will not come into contact with the individual, making it clear that this is not a punishment and parents/carers have been consulted - Temporarily redeploying the individual to another role in a different location, for example to an alternative school or other work for the academy trust
+- Redeployment within the school so that the individual does not have direct contact with the child or children concerned - > Providing an assistant to be present when the individual has contact with children - Redeploying the individual to alternative work in the school so that they do not have unsupervised access to children - Moving the child or children to classes where they will not come into contact with the individual, making it clear that this is not a punishment and parents/carers have been consulted - > Temporarily redeploying the individual to another role in a different location, for example to an alternative school or other work for the trust where possible and in agreement with the member of staff.

-If in doubt, the case manager will seek views from the school's personnel adviser and the designated officer at the local authority, as well as the police and children's social care where they have been involved.
+If in doubt, the case manager will seek views from the trust's HR adviser and the designated officer at the local authority, as well as the police and local authority children's social care where they have been involved.